pranaysaggar2000/AI_Resume_Generator/README.md

 3.  **Use It**:
     -   Navigate to a job posting (e.g., LinkedIn, Greenhouse, Lever).
     -   Click the extension icon.
-    -   If it's your first time, you'll be prompted to upload your base resume PDF.
+    -   **Setup (First Time)**: If you haven't uploaded a resume yet, you'll be prompted to upload your base PDF to create your profile.
+    -   **Generate**: Click "Process Page & Generate Resume" to create an initial tailored version.
+    -   **Edit**: Click "✏️ Edit Resume" to tweak content.
+You can add/remove bullets, jobs, or skills.
+Changes auto-save!
-    -   Click **Generate Resume**.
+        -   Click "Save & Regenerate" to update the PDF.
+    -   **Analyze**: Click "📊 Analyze ATS Score" to see how well you match the JD and get improvement tips.
+    -   **Ask**: Use the Smart Q&A box to prepare for interviews or clarify requirements.
-    -   The tailored PDF will be created in the `generated_resumes/` folder.
+    -   The final PDF is saved in `generated_resumes/` and can be downloaded or previewed.

 ## 📂 Project Structure